Committed to Excellence

 University Park, TX 75205

 The Holmes Aquatic Center is located within Curtis Park.
-The complex is open from May 25th through Labor Day.
+The complex is open from late May through Labor Day.
 The facility is available for University Park residents and those who reside in the Highland Park Independent School District only.
 Jump into summer with our Aquatic Programs!
 We offer swim lessons for children ages 3 and older.
 We also have a swim team for swimmers ages 5 to 17.

 The parks are available for events such as birthday parties and picnics.
 Park reservations require a security deposit and a land use fee.
 For events over 200 guests, a formal request must be submitted in writing and approved by the City Council.